pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### All results were displayed at once

 When the user retakes the quiz, all of the results were displaying at the same time, rather than just one.
-This was an issue with the displaying results function in the JavaScript code: The "hide" class was not being added to the unwanted results in the function.
+This was an issue with the displaying results function in the JavaScript code: The "hide" class was not being re-added to the unwanted results in the function.
 Once this was added, the results functioned as expected:

 <details><summary>Screenshots</summary>